 Guessing your opponents hand before the flop

-Hand reading begins before the flop and there are a number of factors you can use to base your decision-making on.
+Poker Hand reading begins before the flop and there are a number of factors you can use to base your decision-making on.
 If you are observant of the other players at your poker table then after a number of hands you will start to get a feel for how they play and whether you should regard them as a tight or a loose player.
-It will often then be much easier to read which hands a tight player has as you will be able to restrict the possibilities to a much thinner range of possible hands.
+After that it should be much easier to read which hands a tight player has as you will be able to restrict the possibilities to a much thinner range of possible hands.

 Hand Range in online poker

-Poker hand ranges is also an important topic to touch upon when talking about hand reading in general.
+Poker hand ranges is also an important topic to touch upon when talking about poker reads in general.
 When you start out playing online poker, it’s often tempting to try to put your opponent on an exact hand and base your future decisions on whether or not you can beat that hand or make the opponent fold it.

 As poker is a game of limited information, it’s far more profitable to instead try to put your opponent on a range of hands and work out whether or not you can beat or fold out that range of hands.